GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 options to the recipe mappers, which, in turn, use these values to locate and indentify applicable primitive classes and recipes.
 For most users, ``reduce`` will be the common way to process datasets with the Recipe System.
-It is this command line tool and it's underlying class, ``Reduce``, which are described in vigorous detail in Chapter 3, :ref:`interfaces`.
+It is this command line tool and its underlying class, ``Reduce``, which are described in vigorous detail in Chapter 3, :ref:`interfaces`.

 Mappers